PistonDevelopers/dyon-tutorial/src/introduction.md

 It was started in 2016 by Sven Nilsen.

 This tutorial is written for people with little programming experience.

-The language is made simple on purpose.
+The language in this tutorial is made simple on purpose.
 If you are experienced programmer, you might want to skip to the parts that interests you.

 ### Dyon is different!